-One of the most radical substantive changes that this rule would create -- entirely new in this version of the proposal and never submitted for public comment -- is endorsement of the notion that a court can imposed a "money judgment" as a form of criminal forfeiture.
+One of the most radical substantive changes that this rule would create -- entirely new in this version of the proposal and never submitted for public comment -- is the apparent endorsement of the notion that a court can impose a "personal money judgment" as a form of criminal forfeiture.
 Prop.
 R. 32.2(b)(1).
-Notwithstanding certain erroneously-decided cases, there is no statutory authority for this concept, which the Committee should not allow the Department of Justice to slip into the Rules.
+Notwithstanding certain erroneously-decided cases, there is no statutory authority for this concept, which the Conference should not allow the Department of Justice to slip into the Rules.
+While we appreciate that in response to our objection on this point the Standing Committee directed the Reporter to draft language to add to the Note that would disavow endorsement of the substantive concept, we believe that implication will be unavoidable, and that the revised Rule would necessarily give unwarranted support to a wholly invalid legal concept.

-Congress has never authorized the forfeiture of simple dollar amounts, nor does it authorize imposition of a money judgment equal to the amount of illegal proceeds or laundered funds, for example.
-By their terms, the forfeiture statutes allow seizure only of specific real or personal property that has been the subject of a special verdict under Fed.R.Crim.P.
+Congress has never authorized the forfeiture of simple dollar amounts; no statute directs imposition of a money judgment equal to the amount of illegal proceeds or laundered funds, for example.
+By their terms, and by their nature, the forfeiture statutes allow seizure only of specific real or personal property that has been the subject of a special verdict under Fed.R.Crim.P.
 31(e) determining the identity and extent (when amount is in issue) of the condemned property.
 For example, the money laundering forfeiture statute provides, in pertinent part: